alvarocampioni/e-commerce-microservices/README.md

 - Docker – Facilitates dependency management, ensures portability, and simplifies scalability across environments by containerizing the services.

 ## Security
+The system has two levels of access: Admin and Customer.

+- Admin: Responsible for managing products, able to delete users and orders, can visualize general data.

+- Customer: Basic authorities, only has access to own account.

+Some features of the system to improve security:
 - JWT: Authentication and Authorization based on generated JWT tokens to securely transmit information to the API.

 - Email Verification: Registered users must verify their email to use the system, verification code sent by email.